alexeysas/sdc-behavioral-cloning/writeup_template.md

 So, now it is clear that model is biased to to the zero angles.
 Also in the NVIDIA paper they mentioned that they had to add a lot of curved truns data as model is biased to the straight roads to make it works correctly.

-So, I've just tried simple solution: if np.abs(angle) < 0.1 I am not adding this data to the model.
+So, I've just tried simple solution: if np.abs(angle) < 0.1 then I am not adding this data to the model.
 This worked as a charm - car was able to complete half of the road succsesfuly.

-Additionaly, I tried different augumentation techniques trying to improve deiving behaviour:
+Additionaly, I tried different augumentation techniques to achive some improvements in the driving behaviour:
 * Added flipped images with reversed angle

+Original image:

+![alt text][image5]

+Flipped image:

+![alt text][image6]

 * Trying to add images from left and right camera with corresponsing angle adjustement (not working well for me though with any   parameters - so removed this in final model, it looks like to use this technique correctly - more complex algorithm is required)

 At the end  vehicle is able to drive autonomously around the track without leaving the road.

 #### Data colection and training stategy

 The next goal was to make model drive autonomusly on the second track.
-Model is clearly overfitting for the first truck as car dirves out of the road as soon as simulation started for the second track.
+Model is clearly overfitting for the first truck as car drives out of the road as soon as simulation started for the second track.

 So to prevent overfitting and train model to drive on the second track.
-I've collected two laps of data for the second track and continue model tuning.
+I've collected two laps of data for the second track.
+Model

 Additionaly I've collected additional recovery data for the places where model fall out of the road
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+These images show what a recovery looks like starting from ... :

 #### Final Model Architecture